Ian-Ennis/Ian-Ennis/README.md

 --------------------------
 The week of March 7th - 13th:
 - I’m currently working on refactoring my projects, connecting with folks outside my network, and continually discovering how I can apply code to my interests!
-- I’m currently learning different kinds of algorithms, more React hooks like useSound to add a dynamic to my ship-builder app, styling using bare-bones CSS, and how to grow my online presence
+- I’m also learning different kinds of algorithms, more React hooks like useSound to add a dynamic to my ship-builder app, styling using bare-bones CSS, and just learned how to write a GitHub about-me README. :grin:

 --------------------------